 Object-Oriented Programming

-In the object-oriented paradigm, first the fundamental objects in the design are identified.
-Then an abstraction is created, keeping the implementation details hidden.
-Language features supporting the object-oriented paradigm facilitate creation of classes to implement these objects.
-We consider the same problem of partitioning and consider a Python implementation using the object-oriented paradigm.
+In the object-oriented paradigm, the first task is to identify the fundamental objects in the design.
+Then, an abstraction is created, keeping the implementation details hidden.
+Language features supporting the object-oriented paradigm facilitate the creation of classes to implement these objects.

+Let’s revisit the same problem of partitioning and consider a Python implementation using the object-oriented paradigm.
 We encapsulate our solution in a class called Scores.
-Then we invoke the constructor for Scores and create an object called bList, which is an instance of the class Scores.
+Then, we invoke the constructor for Scores and create an object called bList, which is an instance of the class Scores.
 Finally, we invoke the partitioning method by a call to bList.part().

 partition3.py